-2. Create a vision statement to inspire and inform potential—and current—leaders.
-Include your ministry’s purpose, philosophy and expectations.
+The goal is to inspire and inform potential—and current—leaders.
+Include the ministry’s purpose, philosophy and expectations.

-5. Look beyond parents.
-While parents make great leaders, you can introduce other positive role models.
-For example, seniors have more discretionary time and can contribute skills and experience for leading your group or helping with projects or events.
-Singles are often looking for a deeper connection to the church, and involvement with a team of leaders is an attractive option.
-How about young couples and empty nesters?
-Couples are often eager for a ministry they can do together.
+Although parents make great leaders, other positive role models are available.
+For example, seniors have more discretionary time and can contribute skills and experience.
+Singles often want deeper connections to the church, and involvement with a team of leaders is appealing.
+How about young couples and empty-nesters?
+Couples are often eager to serve together.

-8. Try social media.
-Consider putting your kids ministry on Facebook or Twitter.
+Put your children’s ministry on Facebook or Twitter.
 Invite leaders, pastoral staff, parents and others to become fans.
-Their “friends” will see they’re involved in your ministry and may want to investigate, especially if your ministry pops up as a suggestion on the Facebook page.
+Their “friends” will see they’re involved in your ministry and may want to investigate.
+This is especially true if your ministry pops up as a suggestion online.